Designing Multi-Arm Experiments for Global Average Treatment Effects Under Partial Interference: Identification and estimation

-We assume that for all treatment vectors, the individual expected potential outcome is a function of direct treatment $a_{j,i}$ received and the realized proportion of each of the treatment conditions within the cluster, $p_{j[m]}(\A_j) = \frac 1 n \sum_{i = 1}^n \{A_{j,i} = m \}$.\footnote{To avoid indexing by units as well, and because the slope effect is modeled separately for each direct treatment condition, we include all units in the proportion so that each unit in the same cluster shares the same values of $p_{j[m]}$ for all $m$ in $0, \dots, M$. } That is,
+\begin{assumption} We assume that for all treatment vectors, the individual expected potential outcome is a function of direct treatment $a_{j,i}$ received and the realized proportion of each of the treatment conditions within the cluster, $p_{j[m]}(\A_j) = \frac 1 N \sum_{i = 1}^N \I \{A_{j,i} = m \}$.\footnote{To avoid indexing by units as well, and because the slope effect is modeled separately for each direct treatment condition, we include all units in the proportion so that each unit in the same cluster shares the same values of $p_{j[m]}$ for all $m$ in $0, \dots, M$.
+This proportion converges to its expected value as $N$ becomes large. } That is,